evoluteur/colorpicker/README.md

-# evol.colorpicker
+# evol-colorpicker

-evol.colorpicker is a web color picker which looks like the one in Microsoft Office 2010.
+**evol-colorpicker** is a web color picker which looks like the one in Microsoft Office 2010.
 It can be used inline or as a popup bound to a text box.
 It comes with several color palettes, can track selection history and supports "transparent" color.
 It is a full jQuery UI widget, supporting various configurations and themes.